 Configure strong password policies for user logon

-Rotate logon passwords and AccessKeys of users
+Periodically change logon passwords and AccessKeys for users

-Adhere to the minimum authorization rule
+Follow the minimum authorization principle

-Enhance security with policy conditions
+Enhance security with policy restrictions

 Revoke permissions that are no longer needed

-Avoid creating an AccessKey for the root account
+Avoid creating an AK for your account

-Grant permissions to RAM users through groups
+Grant permissions to RAM users by granting the users' group

 - When a user is transferred in your organization, you only need to change the group to which the user belongs.